-An early online preview of the forms will reduce the overall length of the market entry process and allow ELEXON's OSMs to extend support to parties early in the process, where required.
-We intend that this will make the BSC accession process the easiest to navigate of all codes.
+An early online preview of the forms will reduce the overall length of the market entry process and allow Elexon's OSMs to extend support to parties early in the process, where required.
+This will make the BSC accession process easier to navigate.